tomsWebConsulting/twcsl/Add to Cart Button Active Hours/README.md

   rest of the steps.

 * Add code from file **[add to cart button active hours.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][7].
-Read the code for any instructions within.
+Refer to [Add code to code injection][7] for details.

+* Read the code for any instructions within.

 ## Notes